nax-handle/hololab-test/README.md

 2. **View History**: Check customer's order history
 3. **Order Management**: Update order status or add new orders
 4. **Communication**: Use order descriptions for notes and updates

-### 🔧 Tips and Best Practices

-#### Performance Optimization

-- Use specific date ranges instead of "All" for better performance
-- Apply filters before exporting large datasets
-- Use search terms of 3+ characters for optimal results

-#### Data Management

-- Soft deletion preserves data integrity - deleted items can be recovered
-- Regular exports provide data backups
-- Use descriptive order descriptions for better tracking

-#### User Experience

-- Bookmark frequently used filter combinations
-- Use bulk operations for efficiency when managing multiple orders
-- Monitor dashboard regularly for business insights

-### 🚨 Important Notes

-- **Data Validation**: All forms include real-time validation with helpful error messages
-- **Error Handling**: User-friendly error messages with suggested actions
-- **Auto-save**: Modal forms reset automatically to prevent data loss
-- **Responsive**: All features work seamlessly across desktop, tablet, and mobile devices

-### 📱 Mobile Usage

-The application is fully responsive and optimized for mobile devices:

-- Swipe-friendly table navigation
-- Collapsible sidebar for more screen space
-- Touch-optimized buttons and inputs
-- Simplified layouts for small screens